BenMSmith/BenMSmith.github.io/_posts/2022-06-23-Doctor-Mordrid.md

 My initial thought when conceptualizing recipes while watching the episode was to do a knock-off of something obvious, like an Oreo, tinkering with it _just_ enough to make it Very Similar But Legally Distinct.
 But that post-show interview got me thinking on what else I could do to be a little more original.

 First off, skip Oreos.
 Oreos are the Captain America/Iron Man of snack cookies - everyone knows them, they constantly pop up in the _Times_ crossword, etc.  I needed something a few rungs down the MCU ladder, but for snacks.
+You know, the Doctor Strange.
+Or the Ant-Man.
 And that felt like a perfect fit for another idea I've been tinkering with: homemade brownie brittle.

 <p align="center"><img src="/assets/images/doctor_mordrid/browniebrittle.jpg" width="400"></p>